flobotics/custom_ros2_documentation/Playing_with_URDF.md

    </robot>
 ```

-We need a <joint>, which tells which one is the root_link.
+We need a joint, which tells which one is the root_link.
+The first parent is the root link.

 ## Build, run, watch